 I ran a branding workshop for the founders of a new podcast that tackles questions on policy, philosophy, the economy and business.
 The challenged they faced?
 What to name and how to message their brand in order to appeal to their ideal listener, foster critical discourse and inspire change.
 I crafted their brand messaging and narrative, and provided them with the foundation upon which they could build their visual brand.
-To learn more about Oh yes! branding and social media workshops, click here.
+To learn more about Oh yes!
+Consulting click here.

 Launching a podcast is a feat unto itself, let alone establishing one that tackles complicated economic, political and philosophical questions.
 For the women behind the podcast, Currently Thinking, reaching their core audience in a highly competitive market, is only half the battle.
 The broader challenge?
 Establishing the core tenants of their brand narrative and values to give structure to their content and a foundation to their growth strategy.